AceDataCloud/OpenAIAPI/README.md

 ```

 It can be seen that there are many `data` in the response, and the `choices` in `data` are the latest response content, consistent with the content introduced above.
 The `choices` are the newly added response content, and you can interface it with your system based on the results.
-The end of the streaming response is determined by the content of `data`.
+At the same time, the end of the streaming response is determined by the content of `data`.
 If the content is `[DONE]`, it indicates that the streaming response has completely ended.
-The returned `data` result has multiple fields, described as follows:
+The returned `data` result has multiple fields, which are described as follows:

 - `id`, the ID generated for this dialogue task, used to uniquely identify this dialogue task.
 - `model`, the OpenAI ChatGPT model selected.
-- `choices`, the response information provided by ChatGPT for the query.
+- `choices`, the response information provided by ChatGPT to the query.

 JavaScript is also supported, for example, the streaming call code for Node.js is as follows: